iTwin/itwin-cli/docs/itwin101.md

 # iTwin 101

-**A developer-fiendly introduction to Bentley's iTwin Platform.**
+**A developer-friendly introduction to Bentley's iTwin Platform.**

-The infrastructure industry is rapidly evolving—moving from traditional CAD workflows to dynamic, cloud-connected systems that reflect physical assets in real time.
-This shift is powered by the rise of digital twins: virtual representations of infrastructure that go beyond static design to provide a live, comprehensive view of how things are built, how they behave, and how they change.
+The infrastructure industry has undergone a major shift — from static design files to **cloud-connected systems** that reflect how assets behave in real time.

+This shift is driven by the rise of **digital twins**: living models that combine infrastructure design with data from numerous cloud sources for a complete view of the asset.
+For example, a dam reporting structural health and energy output, or a smart building tracking occupancy, lighting, and air quality.
+It’s no longer just about designing — it’s about how an asset lives and performs in the real world.

-Bentley Systems, a long-standing leader in infrastructure software, has developed the **iTwin Platform** to empower developers, engineers, and organizations to build and manage digital twins at scale.
-While Bentley’s flagship products, like **MicroStation**, have supported infrastructure design for decades, the iTwin Platform introduces a new, cloud-first approach to project collaboration, data integration, and asset management.
+**Bentley Systems**, a long-standing leader in infrastructure software, created the **iTwin Platform** to support this evolution.
+While desktop tools like **MicroStation** and **AutoCAD** have supported infrastructure design for decades, the iTwin Platform brings this data into the cloud — where teams can visualize entire assets, integrate live data, and build connected solutions across industries.

-With Bentley's recent acquisition of **Cesium**, the iTwin Platform has gained exciting new capabilities in high-performance, geospatial visualization.
-The **iTwin CLI** includes features that make it easy to integrate and visualize iTwins in Cesium Sandcastle as part of broader digital twin workflows.
+Following Bentley’s acquisition of **Cesium**, high-performance 3D geospatial visualization is now a built-in part of the iTwin ecosystem. **Cesium** is an open platform for streaming large-scale 3D data, and its developer sandbox, **Sandcastle**, makes it easy to prototype and interact with infrastructure in a global context.

+The **iTwin CLI** ties it all together — letting you manage iTwins, bring design data into the cloud, and visualize your models in Cesium Sandcastle — all from the command line.

 ---